small-tech/site.js/README.md

   - Automatic server reload when the source code of your dynamic routes change.

+  - Auto updates of production servers.

-  <ins>Note:</ins> Live deployments via startup daemons are only supported on Linux distributions with systemd.
+  <ins>Note:</ins> Production use via startup daemon is only supported on Linux distributions with systemd.

 ## Install